-Turn each ignition key to the ON position to activate the START buttons for both engines.
-Make sure the engines are down with the shift levers in the neutral position and your hand is on the control levers.
+Make sure the engines are shutdown with the shift levers in the neutral position and your hand is on the control levers.
+Turn the ignition key to the ON position to activate the ignition and START/STOP buttons for the engines.
 Press and release the START/STOP button for the port engine.
+It is not necessary to hold the button, just press it once and release it.
 The computer will automatically check all engine systems and start the engine.
-When the engine stabilizes, repeat the starting procedure for the starboard engine.
+Once the engine stabilizes, repeat the starting procedure for the other engine.
+Stop the engines by pressing the START/STOP buttons again.
+Then turn the key switch to OFF and remove the key to deactivate the START/STOP panel and secure the engines.